SGGS pp 477-479, Aasa Kabir Ji, Shabads 7-13.

 Sabẖ jogṯaṇ rām nām hai jis kā pindparānā.
 Kaho Kabīr je kirpā ḏẖārai ḏe▫e sacẖā nīsānā. ||4||7||

-Of (sabh) all (yogtan = being a Yogi) efforts to attain union with the Almighty, the supreme is living by (naam-u) virtues and commands of (raam) the all-pervasive Master, (jis ka = whose) who gave (pind-u) the body and (praana = breaths) life.
+The essence of (sabh) all (jogtan = being a Yogi) efforts to attain union with the Almighty, is conformance to (naam-u) commands of (raam) the all-pervasive Master, (jis ka = whose) who gave (pindd-u) the body and (praana = breaths) life.

-Kabir says: (J-e = if) when the Almighty (kirpa dhaarai) is kind, IT (d-e-i) grants (sacha) the true (neesana) sign, i.e. makes one live by Divine virtues and commands – by which the soul is accepted for union with the Creator.
+Kabir says: (Jey = if) when the Almighty (kirpa dhaarai) is kind, IT (dey-i) grants (sacha) the true (neesana) sign, i.e. enables one live by Divine commands – by which the soul is accepted for union with the Creator.
 4. 7.

 ————————————————–